adamjgray/gradebook-name-list/README.md

 ### Usage

-Just type in the spaces!
+Download and view the html file and just type in the spaces!
 If you want the print to include the green and white bars, you'll need to use firefox and enable background image printing.

 ### Copyright and License